 What the Project Monitor looks like when you have just selected the Composite transition in the timeline.
 This is not what the rendered video will look like.

 To get a look at what the video will render as, you need to click Video 1 and then Video 2 in the timeline.

 What the preview looks like once you select Video 2 in the timeline.
 This is what the rendered file will look like

 See this tutorial that describes how to use:

 Tutorial showing how to use the "Blue screen" function, composite transition and Keyframes to animate one image moving over another in the Kdenlive video editor.

 This tutorial uses the Composite transition and a custom video mask (a.k.a. a Wipe File or matte) to create an effect where you can make it appear that one video is playing on the screen of a still of a computer monitor.

 Save your mattes to /usr/share/kde4/apps/kdenlive/lumas.

-There appears to be a defect in this functionality that means when the composite is on 100% Opacity the wipe file does not work.
+There appears to be a defect in this functionality which means that when the composite is on 100% Opacity, the wipe file does not work.
 You need to change it to 99% to make the effect kick in.

 Screenshot of Composite transition using a custom wipe file to mask out a section of video - as described in Tutorial 3.